gatblau/neus/blueprints/ci_env/centos_vm/readme.md

 A CI environment can be either bronze or silver.
 A bronze CI environment is contained on one VM, a silver CI environment can be split onto more than one VM.

-## CI Environment Build Using Europa
+## CI Environment Build on Remote VM(s) Using Europa

 Open a terminal windows and carry out the following:

-- Clone the Neus repository `git clone http://github.com/gatblau/neus`
+- Clone the Neus repository to the Europa environment `git clone http://github.com/gatblau/neus /home/europa/neus`

 - Ensure *sshpass* is installed `sudo yum sshpass install -y`